zjruff/pycnet-audio/docs/index.rst

 .. contents:: Contents

-**pycnet-audio** is a package that provides command-line tools and a Python API for processing bioacoustics data using the PNW-Cnet deep learning model. pycnet-audio is structured as a Python package and contains a main module called ``pycnet`` with several submodules that can be imported and used in Python code to define your own workflows for processing audio data.
-It also provides command-line tools in the form of console scripts which can be used as-is to execute more standardized workflows.
+**pycnet-audio** is a software package for bioacoustics data processing using the PNW-Cnet deep learning model. pycnet-audio provides easy-to-use command-line tools for executing standard data processing workflows.
+As a Python package, it also provides importable modules that can be incorporated into your Python code to define your own workflows for processing audio data.
 To see the formal package documentation, check the links under Module Reference.
 For installation instructions, detailed usage notes and tutorials, keep reading.

 This guide generally assumes that you are running a 64-bit version of Windows. pycnet-audio is theoretically platform-agnostic, but we have not tested it extensively on GNU/Linux or MacOS systems.
 Language geared toward users on these platforms may be added in the future.